louisejuliedelhaye/SANDI/README.md

 This section presents a fast and easy way to measure the size and shape of rocks by detecting their contours from an image taken in a laboratory.

 ### 2.1.
 Input image
 The input image should contain the rocks displayed on a white or green background (see two options later), together with a scale and a label.
 The image should be shot from above in order to have a good overall vision of the samples.
 We recommand using a green background for rocks with a light or a wide range of colors, and a white background for darker gravels.
+The contour detection is very sensitive to lighting and shadows, we therefore recommand to photograph the samples with sufficient, homogenous natural light.

 <div align="center">
   <img src="https://github.com/user-attachments/assets/81823110-4d1f-46a8-8414-772492b99f6f" width="400"> <img src="https://github.com/user-attachments/assets/37c1304a-6572-428c-921a-cb3a95807a3b" width="400">